Email from: Stephen Williamson

 It is more than any other one country, but apparently they haven't touched it for ages.
 So it's very minimal.

-Now, with regard to the foreign exchange reserve assets held by each country's banks, it's a pretty small amount, a total of about **7 trillion dollars all up worldwide, 65% are now held simply in US dollar paper, 25% in euro paper, and the last 10% in that IMF animal which the Chinese like, a basket of currencies which the IMF call "special drawing rights" (and some UK pounds, Japanese yen, and only a very tiny amount in gold, yes, and other precious metals).
+With regard to foreign exchange reserve assets held by all countries' central banks, it's a pretty small amount, a total of about **12 trillion dollars all up worldwide, 65% is now held simply in US dollar paper, 25% in euro paper, and the last 10% in that IMF animal which the Chinese like, a basket of currencies which the IMF call "special drawing rights" (and some UK pounds, Japanese yen, and a small amount in gold), yes, and other precious metals.

 https://en.wikipedia.org/wiki/List of countries by foreign-exchange reserves